-This can be a beautiful time of day, and if you are fortunate to find a bit of fog rolling through the trees, these hours are matchless.
+That warm light will create a juxtaposition of the cool, shaded tones, and the yellow sunlight.
+This can be a beautiful time of day.
+If you are fortunate to find a bit of fog rolling through the trees, these hours are matchless.

 The right camera settings vary a lot during the warm light of the golden hour.

 I tend to constantly shift my shutter speed and aperture depending on the final product I want to create.
 Since I often work handheld in the woods, I try to keep my shutter speed up around 1/60th second or faster, particularly when using a telephoto lens.